-Keywords: identifying, security, suspicious, suspicious behavior, transit
+Keywords: human trafficking, identifying, security, suspicious, suspicious behavior, terrorism, transit

 Summary: Transit systems by nature are open and easily accessible by the public-and thereby are easily accessible by terrorists and criminals.
 It is impractical for transit agencies to use the screening practices used in airports.
 Terrorists and criminals could be of any race, color, gender, religion, ethnicity, national origin or age.
 Selective screening of passengers based only on these characteristics is profiling and is unconstitutional and unlawful.
 An acceptable method of securing transit agencies is to monitor and identify suspicious behavior.
 This recommended practice provides transit staff guidance and procedural guidelines for identifying suspicious behavior and potential criminal activity.
-It includes criteria for identifying basic behavioral characteristics of possible criminals and/or terrorists.
+It includes criteria for identifying potential crimes in progress, as well as basic behavioral characteristics of possible criminals and/or terrorists.

-Scope and purpose: This document is intended to provide transit employees guidelines on recognizing suspicious behavior.
-It is applicable to all transit agencies, regardless of size or mode and is not intended to substitute for federal, state or local regulatory requirements.
+Scope and purpose: This document provides transit employees guidelines on recognizing suspicious behavior.
+It is applicable to all transit agencies, regardless of size or mode, and is not intended to substitute for federal, state or local regulatory requirements.
 This document offers a baseline set of recommendations to assist transit agencies in their implementation of behavioral analysis.
 The scope of this document is limited to guidance for identifying suspicious behavior, thereby assisting law enforcement in taking appropriate actions that mitigate the risk of criminal activity.
 This document does not provide guidance on steps the transit agency should employ to respond to or report suspicious behavior.

 This document represents a common viewpoint of those parties concerned with its provisions, namely transit operating/planning agencies, manufacturers, consultants, engineers and general interest groups.
 The application of any recommended practices or guidelines contained herein is voluntary.
 APTA standards are mandatory to the extent incorporated by an applicable statute or regulation.
 In some cases, federal and/or state regulations govern portions of a transit system's operations.
-In cases where this is a conflict or contradiction between an applicable law or regulation and this document, consult with a legal advisor to determine which document takes precedence.
+In cases where this is a conflict or contradiction between an applicable law or regulation and this document, consult with a legal adviser to determine which document takes precedence.

-© 2020 The American Public Transportation Association (APTA).
-No part of this publication may be reproduced in any form, in an electronic retrieval system or otherwise, without prior written permission of APTA..
+© 2022 The North American Transportation Services Association (NATSA) and its parent organization APTA.
+No part of this publication may be reproduced in any form, in an electronic retrieval system or otherwise, without prior written permission of NATSA.